New species could have major implications for coral reef restoration

 What’s brightly colored, lives on shipwrecks, filter-feeds like a whale, and shoots webs like Spiderman?
 If you can’t readily come up with an answer, that’s okay: until now, such animals weren’t known to science.
-But recently, scientists discovered a new species of snail that ticks all those boxes.
+But as of today, scientists have announced the discovery of a new species of snail that ticks all those boxes.
 According to its discoverer, the snail shows “amazing adaptations and are kind of cute,” and it could play an important role in coral reef restoration work.

-“These worm-snails are particularly weird animals,” says Dr. Rüdiger Bieler, curator of invertebrates and the lead author of a paper in the journal PeerJ describing the new snails.
+“These worm-snails are particularly weird animals,” says Dr. Rüdiger Bieler, Curator of Invertebrates at Chicago’s Field Museum and the lead author of a paper in the journal PeerJ describing the new snails.
 “And while we find lots of unusual snails, this one could have a substantial impact on coral reef restoration efforts.”

 It turns out, these snails don’t use their slime to move—they use it to hunt.